Years ago, my mother knew a lady named Janet who bought a small piece of land on the southwestern coast of Ireland, in Kerry.

 This is an important thing to research and understand in full, no matter why you’re making a purchase; however, the investor-buyer who underestimates or under-plans for the costs of acquisition and of eventually reselling can undermine his investment before he makes it.

 Depending on the market, the costs of purchasing a piece of real estate in another country can include, in addition to agent commissions (which are usually paid by the seller): legal fees, notary fees, registration fees, title insurance, and transfer taxes (sometimes called “stamp duty”).

 Again, though, remember, we’re talking not only about the costs of acquisition, but the round-trip costs of a purchase.
 Exiting comes at a cost, too.
 When buying, you may or may not have an agent commission to pay; when selling, you will have this cost for sure.
 You’ll also likely have additional attorney fees.

 The more significant cost associated with exiting a foreign property investment can be the tax hit.
 We discuss strategies for how to figure and how to minimize this at this year’s Global Property Virtual Summit taking place July 20–23.

 Carrying costs for a piece of property overseas include: maintenance (a house on the beach requires a lot of it); a caretaker (if necessary); property taxes (not every country charges them, and, in some countries, they’re negligible); income taxes (if you’re earning rental income); capital gains taxes (when you eventually resell; again, not every country charges them); other local taxes; property management expense (you’ll need a property manager if you intend to rent); rental management expense (separate from property management and necessary unless you’re going to manage your rental investment yourself); and homeowner’s association/building/condo fees.

-Again, we’ll detail these costs in the context of specific investment examples during this year’s Global Property Online Summit.
+Again, we’ll detail these costs in the context of specific investment examples during next month’s Global Property Virtual Summit.